Biogeoclimatic zones of British Columbia: Bunchgrass (BG)

-The Bunchgrass zone is the warmer of the two biogeoclimatic zones in British Columbia which lack trees.
+The Bunchgrass zone is the warmer of the two non-forest biogeoclimatic zones in British Columbia.
 It is most commonly found in deeply incised valleys east of the Coast Mountains and within their rain shadow.
-Drought, not cold as in the Alpine Tundra (AT), minimizes forest or woodland development.
+Drought, not cold as in the Alpine Tundra (AT), inhibits forest or woodland development.

 Winters are moderately cold throughout the BG, with frequent though usually light precipitation.
 Incidence and quantity of precipitation decrease after January, and spring months see little rain.
 A second rain peak occurs in June, but the quantity rarely matches evaporation; therefore, winter is the primary moisture recharge season.
 Summers are warm in northern parts of the BG, and hot in low-elevation southern areas such as the Thompson River valley between Kamloops and Lytton.

 The bunchgrass plants tend to be widely spaced.
 Between them a cryptogam crust is present, and shrub cover under climax conditions may reach 15%.
 Weeds and cacti often replace bunchgrass on overgrazed land.

 Although this zone is officially non-forest, trees may be seen here and there.
 Groves of trembling aspen are occasional at higher elevations, and riparian areas can be lush with aspen, black cottonwood, mountain alder, willows, and many associated understorey plants.
 Scattered individuals and groves of ponderosa pine form a parkland in some areas, and Douglas-fir can also be present in a similar way.

 Despite the limited extent of the BG, wildlife density and diversity are very high.
 This is credited to the juxtaposition of different habitat types—grassland, shrub-steppe, riparian, and forest.
 The BG represents "fingers into Canada" of the intermontane steppe which is extensive in the Great Basin of the western United States, and as such it is frequented by animal species at their northern limits.
 These include pallid bat, burrowing owl and short-horned lizard.
 Their ranges overlap Canadian species near their southern limits, most prominently snowy owl and gyrfalcon.

 Soils in the Bunchgrass zone belong to the Chernozem Order with all four great groups (Brown, Dark Brown, Black, Dark Gray) represented.

 Ponderosa Pine (PP)

-Ponderosa pine as the most abundant species on mesic or xeric terrain.
+Ponderosa pine is the most abundant species on mesic or xeric terrain.
 Douglas-fir is common, and can be dominant on moist sites.
 White spruce or white × Engelmann hybrids are found only rarely within the Ponderosa Pine (PP) zone, and occur in cool, moist, sheltered situations, e.g., steep, north-facing canyon headwalls (Coates et al. 1994).
 Two subzones are recognized: the very dry hot (PPxh) around Lytton, Lillooet, Kamloops and the Okanagan Valley south of Vernon, and the dry hot (PPdh) found in or near Midway, Grand Forks, and parts of the Rocky Mountain Trench from just north of Cranbrook south to the Koocanusa Reservoir.
 Soils of the PP zone are usually Dark Brown Chernozems, Orthic Eutric Brunisols, or Eluviated Eutric Brunisols.